 Oxford University Press in China was first established in the early 20th century, but was re-established in 1961 in Hong Kong after the two World Wars.
 It now operates in four other offices in Shanghai, Beijing, Shenzhen and Macao and serves millions of English language learners and readers in the country.

-In the past two decades, the University has steadily been expanding and bringing together its China-focused research.
+For the past 25 years Oxford has steadily been expanding and bringing together its China-focused research.
 In 1994, Oxford founded the Institute for Chinese Studies, a cross-disciplinary centre for the study of China which organises lectures and classes for the MSt course in Chinese Studies.
-The Institute is part of the Faculty of Oriental Studies, and it is the centre for all teaching programmes at Oxford on China – for instance, the Centre for Teaching Chinese as a Foreign Language is developing new multimedia language-teaching materials in modern Chinese.
+The Institute is part of the Faculty of Oriental Studies, and it is the centre for all teaching programmes at Oxford on China.

 Libraries and Museums

-• Oxford’s Clinical Trial Service Unit (CTSU) are collaborating with Chinese partners on the China Kadoorie Biobank (CKB) a globally unique study investigating the causes of major chronic diseases.
-It is a study of massive proportions, with the health of 100,000 people in over 10 locations being studied by 160 project staff members.
+Since 2004, Oxford’s Clinical Trial Service Unit (CTSU) has collaborated with the Chinese Academy of Medical Sciences (CAMS) on the China Kadoorie Biobank (CKB), a globally unique study investigating the causes of major chronic diseases.
+It is a study of massive proportions, with over 510,000 participants in 10 regions of China being studied by 160 project staff members.

-• In April 2011 Oxford University launched a new collaborative centre based at the Chinese University of Hong Kong (CUHK), the Collaborating Centre of Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC).
+In April 2011 Oxford University launched a collaborative centre based at the Chinese University of Hong Kong (CUHK), the Collaborating Centre of Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC).
 While Asia is ranked as the most disaster prone region of the world in both natural and man-made disasters, research and training in the Asia-Pacific region is limited.
-The objective of CCOUC is to focus on academic, research and training on disaster preparedness, relief and response in the Greater China region.
+The objective of CCOUC is to focus on academic, research and training on disaster preparedness, relief and response in the Greater China region; better understanding of the profile of disaster epidemiology and the human health impact will enhance response, preparedness and mitigate the adverse human impact resulted of disaster.
 Based on the technical expertise and network of Oxford Asia, University of Oxford, CCOUC will support research, training, and academic exchange in the area of disaster and humanitarian medicine.

-There are nearly 140 Chinese academics at Oxford, one of the largest contingents from any country.
+There are more than 200 Chinese academics at Oxford, one of the largest contingents from any country.
 They include lecturers, professors and full-time researchers.